How to Get Around

 If you stay Downtown or near the Deer Valley base, consider taking a shuttle to your hotel and going car-less.
 If you’re at Kimball Junction or in the Canyons Village area you’ll likely want a rental car.
 Certain hotels, as well as many high-end properties, and those located at Deer Valley, offer complimentary in-town shuttles.
 For the most part, hotel shuttles can get you where you need to go.
 But be careful to lower your expectations during peak-demand periods such as Christmas week, Presidents Weekend and Sundance Film Festival.
 Often, during busy times, hotel shuttles get stuck in traffic and turnaround times can be extreme.

 It’s easy to take the bus around town.
 Buses in Park City are free, clean, and incredibly convenient.
 Most of the busses are even 100% electric now.
 If you elect a property in lower Deer Valley or Downtown, it’s generally easy to bus to and from Main Street and the grocery store.
 Visit the city transit site for maps and times.

 Local Tip: For ultimate ease, download the Park City mobile bus app.
 Search the apple store for “avail technologies,” the app is called, “My Stop.”
 For android, check out www.parkcitytransit.org.
 The app will show you where your bus is located, in real time.
 And the trip planning tool will help you figure out which buses present the fastest route.

 There are many choices when it comes to private airport shuttles.
 We recommend planning ahead and arranging your airport transfer well in advance.
-If you wait until you arrive, you’ll likely sit at the airport for a bit.
+If you wait until you arrive, you’ll may sit at the airport for a bit.
+Alternatively, Uber and Lyft are typically readily available and can be significantly cheaper.